 If one were to have unlimited resources then there are a few things that could be done to add rigour to the results.
 Firstly, the list of crew members should be taken from the end title roller of each film, not IMDb.
 This would eliminate almost all of the bias introduced by the self-reporting nature of IMDb.
 Secondly, we would factor in time worked, presumably via access to the accounting records of each film’s production company, in order to prevent equal weighting of someone who worked on the production for a day and someone who worked on it for a year.

-This way of thinking about film productions is exactly the reason I research and write this blog.
+This way of thinking about Hollywood film productions is exactly the reason I research and write this blog.
 I find both the process and results intellectually fascinating and they make for good dinner party chatter for film types (although interminably dull for any layperson).
 Each of these explorations into film data starts with a simple question or thought.
 If you have a thought, question, idea, etc that you want me to explore then please do drop me a line.
 The harder the question the better